345 yards – 334 yards – 281 yards

 “The toughest hole in Central New York”

-Keep your tee shot as far left as possible to give you the best angle at the green.
+Keep your tee shot as far left as possible without bouncing into the woods to give yourself the best angle at the green.
 A large pond left of the green swallows it’s share of golf balls while tall trees to the right make it difficult to play a draw on your second shot.
-If you make a 4 on this hone, good for you!
+If you make a 4 on this one, good for you!

 Trouble Lurks: Everywhere.
 Forest on both sides of the fairway all the way down, pond on the left, more trees on the right.

-Hole Fact: When area professionals play this course for our annual Pro-Am, they all concur that this is the toughest (some claim it’s unfair) hole they play all summer long on the CNY PGA Tour.
+Hole Fact: When area professionals played this course annually on the CNY PGA Tour, they all concur that this is the toughest (some claim it’s unfair) hole they play all summer long and the statistics back it up.

 205 yards – 187 yards – 165 yards